 Cat allergies are actually caused by the Fel d 1 protein in the saliva, dead skin (dander) and urine of cats.
-All cats produce this protein.
+All cats produce this protein while all dogs produce dog allergens.
 The difference is that cats that don’t shed much tend to produce less of it.
 In addition, male cats produce more of this allergy causing protein.

 Hypoallergenic Cats that don’t shed – Allergy free Cat Breeds

 Hypoallergenic cats are allergy free cats that, like hypoallergenic dogs, don’t shed much fur and dander.
 The following cat breeds shed less and also produce little Fel d 1 protein.
 They include both long haired cat breeds as well as short haired cats.

 1. The Sphynx – Cats that don’t shed

 The Sphynx is a rare (and expensive) cat breed that is of medium size.
 Hairless cats have been around for centuries.
 A naturally occurring gene mutation causes the hairlessness in some cats.

 However, the Sphynx is a result of selective breeding.
 The current Sphynx cats were originally bred in Canada in the 1960s.